 We stopped to check out the Sinbyushin Monastic Complex, a cluster of buildings connected by a tree-shaded walkway.
 A great spot to escape the harsh sun for a while.

-Back on the bikes we carefully navigated our way towards the well-known Sulamani Pahto, stopping to climb a hill with a beautiful view of the central plains along the way.
+Back on the bikes we carefully navigated our way toward the well-known Sulamani Pahto, stopping to climb a hill with a beautiful view of the central plains along the way.

 After exploring inside, we wandered around the walled garden along overgrown pathways, admiring the temple from every angle.